REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 - provisioning users from HR platforms

-- aggregating files from storage providers
+- aggregating files from storage vendors

 - syncing tickets across support systems